metallb/metallb/website/content/installation/_index.md

 {{% /notice %}}

 {{% notice note %}}
-If you want to deploy MetalLB using the [experimental FRR mode](https://metallb.universe.tf/configuration/#enabling-bfd-support-for-bgp-sessions), the following value must be set:
+If you want to deploy MetalLB using the [FRR mode](https://metallb.universe.tf/configuration/#enabling-bfd-support-for-bgp-sessions), the following value must be set:

 ```yaml
 speaker: